 Places of teachings

-Irish monasteries became extremely popular had been renowned for being the best monasteries in the world for teaching of poetry, literature, arts and of course the gospel.
-Anyone who had an interest with learning from the monks would always be made more than welcome to visit, so many took the monks up on their hospitality.
+Irish monasteries became extremely popular had been renowned for being the best monasteries in the world for the teaching of poetry, literature, arts and of course the gospel.
+Anyone who had an interest in learning from the monks would always be made more than welcome to visit, so many took the monks upon their hospitality.
 Ireland became known as the land of Saints & Scholars, a saying still popular to this day.

 Raids on monasteries

-Monasteries in Ireland became very well-known for their wealth and housed many valuable items such as good chalices, jewellery, scriptures, paintings, and even surplus foods.
+Monasteries in Ireland became very well-known for their wealth and housed many valuable items such as good chalices, jewelry, scriptures such as the Book of Kells, paintings, and even surplus foods.